armbrustlab/marferret/README.md

 ![Part 1 diagram](https://github.com/armbrustlab/marine_eukaryote_sequence_database/blob/main/images/diagram1_web.png)

 #### Curation of sequence metadata
-Manual curation of each entry is necessary to ensure that each sequence entry is standardized with an organismal name and an associated NCBI taxonomy ID (tax_id) at the most accurate level possible, if not provided with the source material.
+Manual curation of each entry is necessary to ensure that each sequence entry is standardized with an organism name and an associated NCBI taxonomy ID (tax_id) at the most accurate level possible, if not provided with the source material.
 (See Methods: Curation of sequence metadata in primary publication for more details).
 Primary metadata including the MarFERReT entry ID, organism names, NCBI taxID, data type (genome, transcriptome, etc), data source and publication/availability year for current MarFERReT entries are listed here:
 [MarFERReT.entry_metadata.v1.csv](https://github.com/armbrustlab/marine_eukaryote_sequence_database/blob/main/data/MarFERReT.entry_metadata.v1.csv)

 More metadata about the entries including the source organism name, reference publication, original source URL and filename are listed here: